Srijan1683/web-scraper-cache-shortener/README.md

 - converting the scraping and request-handling flow to an asynchronous implementation for better scalability
 - expanding the service further as a REST API with additional endpoints and cleaner resource-oriented design
 - adding TTL-based cache expiration so cached results can automatically expire after a defined period
+- adding an AI summarisation step for generated markdown files so users can receive concise page summaries alongside raw scraped content
+- introducing scrape lifecycle states such as `queued`, `crawling`, `summarising`, and `failed` to better support background processing and progress tracking

 ## Conclusion